giovanniboscu/continuous-section-field/docs/programmer-guide/04_plotting_weight.md

 | **`L`** | Total physical length of the member | `w0 + (z / L) * 0.1` |
 | **`np`** | NumPy namespace | `np.sin(...)`, `np.exp(...)`, `np.sqrt(...)` |

-The following helper functions are available in weight-law expressions:

-### Geometric and Data Functions

 The following helper functions are available in weight-law expressions.

 **Important:** polygon vertex indexing is **1-based** (the first vertex is `1`, not `0`).

-### Geometric and Data Functions

 | Function | Meaning | Example Law Expression |
 | :--- | :--- | :--- |